 After clicking “Make It,” you’ll be on the Prepare screen:

-Increase the number of copies with the up arrow until it reaches the number needed.
+Increase the number of copies with the up arrow until it reaches the number needed or enter the desired number.
 Click “Apply”.

 Keep in mind that the maximum area for Print then Cut is 6.75″ x 9.25″, and the only material size is 8.5″x11″.